Naetw/A-simple-ray-tracer/README.md

 This is a simple ray tracer project.
 It's implemented by following "[_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" book series.

+[:construction: WIP :construction:]\
+[Documentation](https://github.com/Naetw/A-simple-ray-tracer/wiki) in wiki page provides some background and additional detailed information.
+Some of them are not mentioned in the book series.
+You're highly encouraged to take a look for appreciating the beauty of the ray tracer.

 ## Features

 Here are the features implemented so far: